-All Mineral Resources in the CDMP20 were assessed for reasonable prospects for eventual economic extraction by reporting only material that fell within conceptual pit shells based on metal prices of \$1,750/oz for gold, or as otherwise specified.
+All Mineral Resources in the CDMP21TR were assessed for reasonable prospects for eventual economic extraction by reporting only material that fell within conceptual pit shells based on metal prices of \$1,750/oz for gold, or as otherwise specified.
+The Initial Assessment has been prepared to demonstrate economic potential of the Mineral Resources at the Çöpler Deposit.
+The Initial Assessment is preliminary in nature, it includes Inferred Mineral Resources that are considered too speculative geologically to have modifying factors applied to them that would enable them to be categorised as Mineral Reserves, and there is no certainty that this economic assessment will be realised.
+The Initial Assessment Case is described in Section 24 of the CDMP21TR.

-1.11.3 Mineral Resource Estimates
+1.11.3 Mineral Resources Estimates